acmumn/website/content/newsletter/2024-03-12-newsletter.md

 # Open House

 Our Open House for this semester will be every Wednesday 4:00PM - 6:00PM!
 Come hang out with us at the ACM Club Room at Keller 2-204!
 Come hang, introduce yourself, lounge and chill.
 We promise we don't bite!he door lock on Keller 2-204 does not work right now (>_<), but we anticipate the door lock working for Open House.
 If it does, drop by for a quick celebration!
-If not, we'll let you know on our Discord:
+If not, we'll let you know on our Discord

 ----------